tjvantoll/articles/design-systems/article.md

 },
 ```

 Let’s break down what’s happening here.
-First, adding a new script to your `package.json` gives you a new command that you use with `npm run`.
-That is, after you save this `package.json` change, you can run your new `"build"` script by executing `npm run build`.
+First, adding a new script to your `package.json` gives you a new command that you can use with `npm run`—meaning, after you save you `package.json` file with this change, you can run your new `"build"` script by executing `npm run build`.

 The build command itself tells Babel to operate on all JavaScript files (`*.js`), all CSS files (`*.css`), and your `package.json` file.
 The command says to place your built files in a new `dist` directory (`--out-dir ../dist`), and to copy all the files it operates on to that new directory (`--copy-files`).